nebhead/PiFire-Pages/02-hardware.md

 ---
 ## Hardware Configuration

 In this section, we'll describe out to get your PiFire system built out in hardware.

+### I Have a ___ Grill, Will it Work With PiFire?

+Well, odds are, if you have an older Traeger or similar clone with all AC components (Auger, Fan, Igniter) and PT1000 temperature probe then PiFire could drop right in and work.
+If your grill is newer and has DC components, the answer is a little more nuanced.
+However, that doesn't always mean that you are out of luck.
+Generally speaking you may be able to swap out certain components like the fan or igniter for off the shelf AC components that may work.
+It will just be a tiny bit more cost and effort.

+Check out this Google spreadsheet [here](https://docs.google.com/spreadsheets/d/1olvY29UPNfBbu29fcXYihE-I8F14vRyDMEGAc8kuGWo/edit?usp=sharing) to see if your grill has been known to work with PiFire before.  **NOTE:** *This is a publicly editable spreadsheet, so please don't delete any data from it.*

 ### Getting Started